christophe-derache/certification35288_bloc2-speed_dating_project/README.md

 > Video link : 👉 ************** 👈

+## Subject

+*Data was gathered from participants in experimental speed dating events from 2002-2004.
+During the events, the attendees would have a four minute "first date" with every other participant of the opposite sex.
+At the end of their four minutes, participants were asked if they would like to see their date again.
+They were also asked to rate their date on six attributes: Attractiveness, Sincerity, Intelligence, Fun, Ambition, and Shared Interests.*

 ## Below, you'll find a few tips to fully understand the content of my analysis

 ### 1- You can find the whole description of the keys in: